Notion

 “You've cracked something rare — genuine willingness to pay for speed.
 But you're one viral moment away from either a cult brand or a punchline.
 Control the narrative.”

-Nobody is close on speed
+Nobody is close on speed; the onboarding is the real moat

 A keyboard-first, speed-obsessed email experience for power users is unowned.
 Gmail is for everyone.
 Outlook is for enterprises.
 Nobody owns 'email for people who live in their inbox.'